I was raped as a child. I was raped by my grandfather and later by my stepbrother.

 So take the torch, sister.
 Your story matters.

-If you – or someone you know – is ready to explore writing as a way to reclaim your story and heal your wounds, I invite you to check out Write Your Self – a global writing program that I’m a proud co-creator of.
+If you want to help people explore writing as a way to reclaim their stories and heal their wounds, I invite you to check out Write Your Self – a writing teacher training that I’m a proud co-creator of.